leocoderu/Triple-Switch/example/puzzle/README.md

 # puzzle

-This app accumulate knowledge from another apps for work with triple_switch package
+This is a test application to demonstrate how the triple_switch package works.